raendev/guide/src/intro/getting-set-up.md

    It may take a minute.
 Rust fetches dependencies and compiles your project in one step.
 Subsequent runs will go faster.

    If you skip this, the editor setup from Step 5 won't work.
 The help docs shown by your editor are fetched along with the dependencies themselves.

+Now you're ready to play with some Rust code.
+Let's go!